January 09, 2019

 Like most things, charcoal is something that was once very popular and universally used, that has made a comeback in modern times.

-Before the whole “wellness boom” brought forth by millennials, largely, activated charcoal was deemed to be an emergency treatment for certain kinds of poisoning.
+Before the whole “wellness boom” brought forth by millennials, largely, activated charcoal was deemed to be an emergency treatment for poisoning.
 “It helps prevent the poison from being absorbed from the stomach into the body,” according to Mayo Clinic.
-Additionally, some activated charcoal products contain sorbitol, a sweetener, and can work as a laxative, for the elimination of the poison from the body.
+Additionally, some activated charcoal products contain sorbitol, a sweetener that can work as a laxative to remove the poison from the body.

-Plus, activated charcoal has long been used in commercial settings, such as waste-management centers, as part of the filtration process.
-Dozens of water filtration products designed for at-home use feature activated charcoal in carbon cartridges to purify water of toxins and impurities, Medical News Today notes.
+Plus, activated charcoal has also been used in waste-management centers, as part of the filtration process.
+Not to mention, many at-home water filtration products include activated charcoal in carbon cartridges to purify water of toxins and impurities, Medical News Today notes.